encoredev/encore/docs/install.md

 ## Install the Encore CLI
 To develop locally with Encore, you first need to install the Encore CLI.
-This is what provisions your local development environment, and runs your local development dashboard complete with logs, tracing, and API documentation.
+This is what provisions your local development environment, and runs your Local Development Dashboard complete with logs, tracing, and API documentation.

 <InstallInstructions />